 The Henry H018-410R lever-action shotgun is a top choice for lever-action fans looking for a compact shotgun with a fast and familiar operating system.
 With a 24″ barrel and a shorter overall length of 40.5 inches, this tactical shotgun gives versatile use for hunting, shooting at the range, and of course, home defense.

 The shotgun features a standard cylinder-bore choke and fully adjustable rear sights, and a bladed front sight.
 You will find other features on the Henry 410, such as pistol grip wrists, checkering fore and aft, and sling swivel studs.
 What’s more, there is also a thick non-slip ventilated black rubber recoil pad at the rear.

 We love vintage-style wood panels on this shotgun, which give a stylish but traditional look.
 If you are used to lever-action shotguns, you will love the rapid operation this one provides.
 The compact size is another plus for us, as it makes it much easier to maneuver around small inside spaces.
-Therefore, despite being made for hunting, the Henry 410 equally serves as one of the best home defense shotguns.
+Therefore, despite being made for hunting, the Henry 410 equally serves as one of the best shotguns for home defense.

 - An excellent home defense weapon for lever-action fan